ansible/molecule/doc/source/testing.rst

     $ pip install tox

-Install the remaining requirements in a venv (optional):
+Install the remaining requirements in a venv (optional).

 .. code-block:: bash